InformaticsMatters/fragnet/fragnet-search/README.md

 #### Expansion search

-This is a simple API that fetches molecules related to the query molecule.
+This is a simple API that fetches molecules related to a query molecule.
 Many aspects are the same as the Neighbourhood search, except for:

 * standardised chiral molecules are returned whereas neighbourhood search returns achiral forms